Dallas Qualified Medical Evaluators for Neck Injuries

 Your neck is vital to your everyday movements and, as such, a neck injury can make your life unbearable.
 From sleeping at night to walking across the room, let alone continuing your career or engaging in joyful activities, neck injuries are painful.
-Even a mild injury to the neck can have long-lasting and extremely painful consequences, while more serious neck injuries can result in lifelong disabilities and the inability to work long-term.
+Even a mild injury can have long-lasting and extremely painful consequences, while more serious ones can result in lifelong disabilities and the inability to work long-term.

-At Work Injury MD, we know that neck injuries can be physically excruciating and mentally exhausting, from simple sprains and strains to more complex injuries like bulging discs and repetitive motion injuries.
+At Work Injury MD, our Dallas Qualified Medical Evaluators (QME) know that a neck injury can be physically excruciating and mentally exhausting, from simple sprains and strains to more complex injuries like bulging discs and repetitive motion injuries.
 Our medical professionals are dedicated to both relieving your pain and healing your body, through both short-term acute care and long-term management and therapy.

 To learn more about our clinic, or to schedule a consultation with a physician, please call us today or fill out our quick contact form.